-Managing a WordPress site with multiple authors comes with its own set of challenges, one of which is ensuring that valuable content isn’t accidentally deleted.
+Managing a WordPress site with multiple authors comes with its own set of challenges, one of which is making sure that valuable content isn’t accidentally deleted.

 However, by default, WordPress allows authors to delete their own posts, even when these posts have already been published.

 In this article, we will show you how to easily prevent authors from deleting their own posts in WordPress.
-This will allow you to enhance your site’s security and maintain complete control over your content.
+This will improve your site’s security and help you control your content.

 Why Prevent Authors From Deleting Their Posts in WordPress?